meilisearch/documentation/reference/errors/error_codes.md

 ## `invalid_task_canceled_by`

 The provided task id is invalid.
+It must be an integer.

 ## `invalid_typo_tolerance_min_word_size_for_typos`